-The source code for pngcrush is here. and the binary executables, built by third party volunteers and not always up to date, are here.
+The source code and binary executables for pngcrush are here.
 Pngcrush uses libpng and zlib, both of which are included in this pngcrush source distribution.
 They are slightly modified:

-Precompiled binaries for Windows (runs in MSDOS window, built under DJGPP) and RISCOS platforms (all perhaps out-of-date) are here
+Precompiled binaries for Windows (runs in MSDOS window, built under DJGPP) and RISCOS platforms are here.

 The author of pngcrush is Glenn Randers-Pehrson,